GNOME/glib/README.win32.md

 # General

-For prebuilt binaries (DLLs and EXEs) and developer packages (headers, import libraries) of GLib, Pango, GTK+ etc for Windows, go to https://www.gtk.org/docs/installations/windows/ .
+For prebuilt binaries (DLLs and EXEs) and developer packages (headers, import libraries) of GLib, Pango, GTK etc for Windows, go to https://www.gtk.org/docs/installations/windows/ .
 They are for "native" Windows meaning they use the Win32 API and Microsoft C runtime library only.
 No POSIX (Unix) emulation layer like Cygwin is involved.